KingOfCramers/masamicooks/content/recipe/beans-from-scratch.md

 \
 On the stove, bring the uncovered beans to a rolling boil.
 Then, turn the heat down and simmer the beans until done, between 1-4 hours depending on size, stirring occasionally and adding more water if necessary.
 When beans are al dente, season with salt.\
 \
 Discard the bay leaves, herbs, parmesan rind, and any intact onion or garlic.
+Store the beans in the broth until ready to use.
 Use these beans as you would in any recipe requiring canned beans.